tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers/buckaroo.rst

 Credentials tab
 ---------------

-Odoo needs your **API Credentials** to connect with your Buckaroo account, which comprise:
+CoquiAPPs needs your **API Credentials** to connect with your Buckaroo account, which comprise:

 - :ref:`Website Key <buckaroo/website_key>`: The key solely used to identify the website with Buckaroo.